turingschool/full-circle/README.md

 ## Deployment

-Full Cirlce is hosted on Heroku.
+Full Circle is hosted on Heroku.
 Green builds of the master branch will deploy to staging automatically via CircleCI.
 Migrations are run as part of the Heroku release process.
 Migrations on Heroku should not need to be run manually (`rake db:migrate`) except in emergencies or extreme circumstances.